Synthetixio/synthetix-subgraph/README.md

 **⚠️ Using subgraphs with the hosted service may introduce breaking changes.** The Synthetix subgraphs are under active development.
 Because The Graph does not currently support pinning subgraph versions on the hosted service, these subgraphs should be used with caution.

+Note that data queried from the optimism network may be incomplete due the regenesis on 11/11/21.

 ### The Graph Network

 The subgraph can also be found on The Graph’s decentralized network **[here](https://thegraph.com/explorer/subgraph?id=0xde910777c787903f78c89e7a0bf7f4c435cbb1fe-0&view=Overview)**.